Artreeus/Artreeus/README.md

 ## 🚀 About Me

 I'm a passionate Full-Stack developer from Dhaka, Bangladesh, with a strong enthusiasm for creating innovative and responsive web applications.
-Currently pursuing a diploma in Computer Science and Engineering (CSE) at Dhaka Polytechnic Institute, I'm dedicated to expanding my skills and making meaningful contributions to the tech world.
+Currently pursuing a BSc in Computer Science and Engineering (CSE) at Bangladesh University, I'm dedicated to expanding my skills and making meaningful contributions to the tech world.

 ## 🎓 Education & Background

-- **Bsc in Computer Science and Engineering**
+- **BSc in Computer Science and Engineering**
   - Bangladesh University.
   -  Status: Running
   - Relevant Coursework: Big Data, Machine Learning, Artificial Intelligence.